creativetrendsapps/SimplicityBrowser/README.md

 This repo will be updated as much as possbile.

 # Update:
-12/3/16 <b>PLEASE READ THE LICENSE BEFORE FORKING OR USING THIS PROJECT TO CREATE A BROWSER.
+1/4/17 <b>PLEASE READ THE LICENSE BEFORE FORKING OR USING THIS PROJECT TO CREATE A BROWSER.
 PLEASE DO NOT VIOLATE THE LICENSE.</b> This update converts most all of the drawables used in Simplicity to vector drawables.
 This reduces the apps size and also helps with scaling images for different screen resolutions better.
-You must include this library in your project to build successfully: https://github.com/matshofman/Android-RSS-Reader-Library
+You must include this library in your project to build successfully: https://github.com/Batterii/Minor.
+Simplicity now uses Firebase crash reeporting, you must supply your own Google-json file to use this service.
+You can remove the need for this if you are using a different service for crash and bug reporting.

 # Please Read: